 - A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).

-- A three-credit writing seminar or a two-credit directed research project (with a 30-page paper).
+- A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

 - Constitutional Law for Foreign Lawyers (This is a requirement for students with a foreign law degree.
 Students with a background in common law may request a waiver from this requirement.)

-- The Contracts for Foreign Lawyers course has been designed specifically to meet the needs of our foreign LL.M. students and is the required foundational course.
+- Contracts for Foreign Lawyers course has been designed specifically to meet the needs of our foreign LL.M. students and is the required foundational course.
 (This is a requirement for students with a foreign law degree.
 Students with a background in common law may request a waiver from this requirement.)

-- Non-U.S. J.D. students planning to take a U.S. state bar exam will also have to take certain bar-required courses as part of their LL.M. degree program to be eligible to sit for the bar exam.
+- Non-U.S. J.D. students planning to take a U.S. state bar exam must also complete certain bar-required courses as part of their LL.M. degree program to be eligible to take the bar examination.

 Note: The sample courses listed above are sample course offerings only and are not necessarily offered every semester.
 Past, current, and future courses can be accessed on the Law School’s Interactive Course Schedule.